roblox-ts/roblox-ts.com/_docs/quick-start.md

 Next, from your command line install roblox-ts: `npm install -g roblox-ts`

-You can now run roblox-ts with the command `rbxtsc`.
+You can now run roblox-ts with the command `rbxtsc -h`.

 ```
 Usage: rbxtsc [options]